Grem6/AutoSpotify/README.md

 <br>

 > When you first run autospotify will ask you to input your *Client ID* & *Client Secret*.
-This will be saved locally and is used next time autospotify runs.
+This will be saved locally and is used next time when autospotify runs.

 ## 📷 Screenshots <a name = "shots"></a>